joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 ![](/post/2019-11-02_golf-turing_files/golf-turing-rev1_10_1.svg)

 We see that the new data have many more observations with longer distance putts than in the original data.
-The success of these longer distance putts do not agree with the original geometry based model.
+The probability of success for these longer distance putts do not agree with the original geometry based model.

 ## Updated Geometry